Accurate inference of crowdsourcing properties when using efficient allocation strategies: Materials and Methods

 We study three crowdsourcing datasets.
 These data were not generated using an efficient allocation algorithm, and so it has become standard practice to evaluate such algorithms with these data~\cite{li2016crowdsourcing,mcandrew2017reply}--- since labels were collected independently, one can use an allocation algorithm to choose what order to reveal labels from the full set of labels, essentially ``rerunning'' the crowdsourcing after the fact.
 Following Li, \emph{et al.}~\cite{li2016crowdsourcing}, we only utilize at most $50\%$ of the total responses available so that the allocation algorithm does not ``run out'' of requested labels as it polls the data.

 \begin{description} \item[RTE] Recognizing Textual Entailment (RTE) dataset~\cite{snow2008cheap}.
 Pairs of written statements were taken from the PASCAL RTE-1 data challenge~\cite{dagan2006pascal} and shown to Amazon Mechanical Turk workers who responded whether or not one statement entailed the other.
 These data consist of $N=800$ binary tasks each of which received 10 labels from workers, giving a total of $8,000$ responses.
+RTE is available at \url{https://sites.google.com/site/nlpannotations/}.

 \item[Bluebirds] Identifying Bluebirds dataset~\cite{welinder2010multidimensional}.
 Each task is a photo of a bluebird, either an Indigo Bunting or a Blue Grosbeak, and the worker is asked if the photo contains an Indigo Bunting.
 There are $N=108$ binary tasks, and 39 responses for each tasks, therefore, a total of $4,212$ responses.
+Bluebirds is available at \url{https://github.com/welinder/cubam.}

-\item[Relevance] Identifying Page Relevance dataset~\cite{smucker2012overview}.
-Each task displays a webpage and a given topic, the worker is asked to determine if the webpage is relevant to the given topic.
+\item[Relevance] Identifying Page Relevance dataset~\cite{lease2011overview} Each task displays a webpage and a given topic, the worker is asked to determine if the webpage is relevant to the given topic.
 This dataset contains $N=2,275$ tasks, with a range of 1 to 10 responses per task.
 There is on average $6.04$ responses per task.
 In total there are $13,749$ responses.
+Relevance is available at \url{https://sites.google.com/site/treccrowd/2011} (Task 2 test set).

 \end{description} When applying DEPS to infer the distributions of task difficulty $p$ for these datasets, we used beta decision priors with parameters $\Phi_{-1} = (1,2)$, $\Phi_{0} = (2,2)$, and $\Phi_{1} = (2,1)$.